 Deadline: February 10th

-Founded in 2008, the Michael Morrison Visionary Scholarship honors the dedicated disability rights advocate at the Vision Center in Columbus by providing $500 to $1,000.
-The Ohio Rehabilitation Association (ORA) seeks “Buckeye State” residents who are matriculated full-time in accredited undergraduate or graduate programs related to the rehabilitation profession, including disability studies.
-Applications must include a typed, 500-word scholarship essay, which will be published in the Interchange newsletter.
+The Michael Morrison Visionary Scholarship honors the dedicated disability rights advocate at the Vision Center in Columbus.
+It provides $500 to $1,000.
+The Ohio Rehabilitation Association seeks “Buckeye State” residents who are matriculated full-time in accredited undergraduate or graduate programs.
+The programs must be related to the rehabilitation profession, including disability studies.
+Applications must include a typed, 500-word scholarship essay.
+It will will be published in the Interchange newsletter.

 Contact